Obama says minorities wary of government ‘for good reason’ during vaccine campaign

 Mr. Obama said he, former first lady Michelle Obama and their two daughters all have been vaccinated.
 He said he developed flu-like symptoms on the day after his second dose with the Pfizer vaccine, but those symptoms quickly subsided.

-The former president, who kept a relatively low profile during the Trump administration, is gaining some unflattering attention in a new book out this week entitled “Battle for the Soul: Inside the Democrats’ Campaign to Defeat Trump,” by journalist Edward-Isaac Dovere.
+The former president, who kept a relatively low profile during the Trump administration, is gaining some unflattering attention in a new book out this week titled “Battle for the Soul: Inside the Democrats’ Campaign to Defeat Trump,” by journalist Edward-Isaac Dovere.

 The book says that Mr. Obama believes he could have won had he been able to run for a third term in 2016, but former aides privately described him as having abandoned the Democratic Party by the time he left office.